Linear algebra and group theory: 12d. Wigner laws

 \begin{theorem} The polynomial integrals over the unit sphere $S^{N-1}_\mathbb R\subset\mathbb R^N$, with respect to the normalized, mass $1$ measure, are given by the following formula,

 valid when all exponents $k_i$ are even.
 If an exponent is odd, the integral vanishes. \end{theorem}

-\begin{proof} As before this is something that we know from chapter 6, the idea being that the $N=2$ case is solved by Proposition 12.19 above, and that the general case, $N\in\mathbb N$, follows from this, by using spherical coordinates and the Fubini theorem. \end{proof}
+\begin{proof} This is something that we know from chapter 6, the idea being that the $N=2$ case is solved by the Wallis formula, and that the general case, $N\in\mathbb N$, follows from this, by using spherical coordinates and the Fubini theorem. \end{proof}

-As an application of the above formula, we can investigate the hyperspherical laws and their asymptotics, and we have the following result:
+As an application of the above formula, also following chapter 6, we have:

 \begin{theorem} The moments of the hyperspherical variables are